hsuBnOediH/RL-Model-for-Advise-Task/feng/model_free/README.md

 ## Parameters

-⚠️ **Important:** Should invese tempare be part of parameters?
+⚠️ **Question:** Should invese tempare be part of parameters?

-⚠️ **Important:** If yes, it will only be using after softmax during simpling?
+⚠️ **Question:** If yes, it will only be using after softmax during simpling?

 ### 1. **Discount Factor (λ)**
    - Controls the weight of future rewards relative to immediate rewards.